shamanengine/algorithms/README.md

-# algorithms
+# Algorithms
-Repository with some of my code with algorithms
+Repository contains some of my code with algorithms